Polar Bear Counting & Writing Mats for Preschoolers

 Read polar bear-related books with your children.
 As I said, this practice will benefit your children in many ways.

-All Things Polar Bears for Kids by Animal Reads is a colorful book filled with captivating real-life photographs that combines fun with education to help young readers explore the world of polar bears.
+All Things Polar Bears for Kids by Animal Reads is a colorful book filled with captivating real-life photographs that combine fun with education to help young readers explore the world of polar bears.

 Polar Bear, Polar Bear, What Do You Hear? by Jill Martin Jr. and Eric Carle.
-This book uses the critical pre-reading concepts of rhyme, rhythm, and repetition to help children read independently.
+This book utilizes the critical pre-reading concepts of rhyme, rhythm, and repetition to help children develop independent reading skills.

 Are You a Polar Bear? by Andrew Gabriel.
 After a long slumber, a polar bear cub wakes in his den to the snowy world outside.
 There’s no one around, not even his mom, and he can’t remember what she looks like!
 The little cub journeys out to find her, and along the way, he meets many arctic creatures that are not like him.